sguox002/leetcode/leetcode-all.md

 dijkstra: using priority_queue, src node to all other nodes with non-negative weight.
 bellman-ford: using all nodes and edges, src node to all other nodes, can dealing with negative weight.
 floyd-warshal: find all pair node shortest distance using dp.

+<<-505	The Maze II    		48.1%	Medium
+the ball will not stop until hit a wall. given start and destination position. return the shortest distance to reach destination.
+dijkstra: use the one direction distance as the weight.
+->>
+<<-499	The Maze III    		41.8%	Hard
+there is a hole in this maze. the ball will fall in the hole if rolling on the way. return the min distance and the path to fall in the hole. if there are multiple ways, return the lexi smallest (using "lurd" for 4 directions) dijkstra.
+->>

 <<-743	Network Delay Time    		45.1%	Medium
 given a network of n nodes from 1 to n. given a list of edges [u,v,w], where w is the edge traveling time.
 We will send a signl from node k and return the tme when all the nodes received the signal.